discreetlogcontracts/dlcspecs/Protocol.md

   - set `contract_id` from the `sign_dlc` message.
   - set `close_signature` to a valid signature, using its `funding_pubkey` for the close transaction, as defined in the [transaction specification](Transactions.md#close-transaction).
+  - set `funding_signatures` to contain valid witnesses for every funding input specified by `funding_inputs` and in the same order.

 The recipient:

   - if any input in `funding_inputs` is not a BIP141 (Segregated Witness) input.
     - MAY ignore the message.
+  - if any `signature` or `witness` in `funding_signatures` is incorrect:
+    - MUST ignore the message.
   - if the `close_signature` is incorrect:
     - MUST ignore the message.
   - on receipt of a valid `close_dlc`: